rokups/zinc/README.md

 * Progress reporting callbacks.
 * c++11 required, though faster with c++14.
 * Python bindings.
-* Example implementation of synchronization tool written in python.
+* Example implementation of synchronization tool written in python and c++.
+* Multithreaded.
 * Free as in freedom - use it however you like, in open source (preferably) or proprietary software, no strings attached.

 ### How it works